seamplex/feenox/doc/sds.md

       |    $v$    | -1.785
       |    $w$    | -2.0075

-: Reference results the original benchmark problem {#tab:parallelepiped}
+: Reference results the original benchmark problem {#tbl:parallelepiped}

 First, the thermal problem is solved with FeenoX and the temperature distribution $T(x,y,z)$ is written into a `.msh` file.

 ```{.feenox include="neutron-diffusion-1d-null.fee"}
 ```

 Then, the mechanical problem reads two meshes: one for solving the actual mechanical problem and another one for reading $T(x,y,z)$ from the previous step.
 Note that the former contains second-order hexahedra and the latter first-order tetrahedra.
-After effectively solving the problem, it writes again @tab:parallelepiped in Markdown.
+After effectively solving the problem, it writes again @tbl:parallelepiped in Markdown.

-The FeenoX implementation illustrates several design features, namely
+The FeenoX implementation illustrates several design features, namely????????????